CS5001-khoury/hw09/instructions/README.md

 ### test_flight_counter.py
-👉🏽 **TASK** - Make sure to write tests in a `test_flight_counter.py` file OR you an add examples (make sure you cover edge cases) to the docstrings, and run doctests.
+👉🏽 **TASK** - Make sure to write tests in a `test_flight_counter.py` file OR you an add examples (make sure you cover edge cases) to the docstrings in `flight_counter.py`, and run doctests with the -v option (see below).

-This can be done by building very specific test files, and then making sure the built dictionaries match with what is expected.
+The first can be done by building very specific test files, and then making sure the built dictionaries match with what is expected.
 For example, an airline file that only has three lines.

 You can make ".dat" files using a text editor/your IDE such as Pycharm or VS Code.
 They are just text files.